 The tulips are one of the best reasons to visit Amsterdam in the spring.
 You simply cannot escape their colorful beauty.
 Many Europe bucket list checkers have this very activity on their list, and with good reason, it is beautiful!

 The best time to see the tulips is typically between March-May.
-If you want to take a quick day trip to see 7 million+ tulips, head to Keukenhof.
-You will not be disappointed.
+If you want to take a quick day trip to see 7 million+ tulips, head to Keukenhof in Lisse.
+Just about 30-60 minutes from the city center, you will not be disappointed.

 4. Walk through the red light district